rafaqz/citation.vim/README.md

   ```vimscript
   let g:citation_vim_et_al_limit=2
   ```

-7. Set some mappings.
-Copy and paste the following examples into your vimrc to get started.

-8. The default order results are displayed in was recently reversed so your recent additions are allways at the top.
+7. The default order results are displayed in was recently reversed so your recent additions are allways at the top.
 If you want to keep the old behaviour, set: